Christopher-Borders/Cybersecurity-Portfolio/suspicious-login-investigation/README.md

 The subsequent successful logins from a different IP address and geographic location indicate a likely account compromise.
 The rapid transition between locations suggests unauthorized access rather than legitimate user activity.

 ### Conclusion
 The investigation identified a likely account compromise involving user `jdoe`.
 The combination of repeated failed login attempts, successful authentication, continued attack activity, and a geographic anomaly strongly indicates malicious activity and unauthorized access.
+The observed activity is more consistent with a brute-force attack, as repeated login attempts were focused on a single account rather than distributed across multiple accounts, which would indicate password spraying.

 ### Recommended Actions
 - Reset the compromised user’s password immediately.